 Inside the shrine, the trio finds a disappointment: the only dragon here is a baby the size of a chicken.
 Linaly is delighted, but Prettz points out how screwed they are, since this baby can’t carry them into space.
 Unfortunately, they’re distracted when the parts of the jet bike assemble behind them into a humanoid shape, and Ra Devil contacts them directly through his robot.
 Mid is understandably terrified by Ra Devil (remember, the monster cut up his grandfather and then murdered Mid personally), and so Mid uses his ghostly powers to fade away.

 Ra Devil then announces his grand plan is to become the god Deathgyunos.
 We’ve got enough hints here, so I’ll just rush the revelations along: Ra Devil is an alien being using the robots as an extension of his own will.
 Once he has the crystals, he can use this cyborg existence to ascend to a sort of transhuman (transalien?) consciousness that would be like unto a god.
-In this way, the robots, being an extension of Ra Devil, are both Deathgyunos-plural and a part of Deathgyunos, the singular, future deity.
+In this way, the robots, being an extension of Ra Devil, are both Deathgyunos-plural and components of Deathgyunos, the singular, future deity.
 The phraseology is just very awkward.

 Prettz destroys Ra Devil’s avatar with one of his oyster bombs, but its robotic core survives and continues to track them as they escape with the dragon.
 Once they’re not looking, it reassembles itself out of rock, capturing Linaly inside its frame, which is… incredibly clever!
 I’m impressed by the OVA for the first and only time.
 She loses her earring and the dragon in the process and Ra Devil flies off with his prize, calling off his forces on the surface.
 Only Queen Lenna realizes what must have gone wrong.